How to get paid by Quintech Computer Systems Ltd

 Quintech Computer Systems Ltd

 Invoices should be marked with a unique invoice number and include company number and/or VAT registration number as required.

 The invoice should clearly set out the nature of goods or services supplied and include Quintech’s purchase order number.
 Quintech reserve the right to return invoices that do not display a current valid purchase order number.

 The invoice should be dated (tax point) and the value should be broken down to show the net and VAT values when VAT is charged on the invoice.

 Quintech’s standard payment terms are 30 days or prior to a licence renewal where applicable, or according to suppliers own payment terms.
-Invoices for licenced software will be paid upon confirmation from the customer that all specified and agreed requirements are complete.
+Invoices for licenced software and bespoke development work will be paid upon confirmation from the customer that all specified and agreed requirements are complete.
 Shorter periods are possible where provided by contract terms or mutual agreement.
 It is not possible to raise an immediate payment on receipt of an invoice due to internal checking and payment processing procedures.

 If an invoice is disputed, it is the responsibility of Quintech to contact the supplier and agree a resolution.
 Disputed invoices/credit notes will not be settled until the dispute is resolved.

 Payment of Invoices

 Quintech’s policy is to make all payments to suppliers by BAC’s transfer.
 Cheque payments will only be made in very exceptional circumstances and cash payments will never be made.

 BAC’s payments are made weekly for invoices due.